mattiaciollaro/mattiaciollaro.github.io/bio.md

 # Alpha version
 Towards 2007, the OS is installed and booting completes.
 Mattia begins his studies in Statistics.

-First sources are successfully compiled: in 2010, Mattia obtains a Bachelor's degreein Statistics at the University of Torino.
+First sources are successfully compiled: in 2010, Mattia obtains a Bachelor's degree in Statistics at the University of Torino.

 # Beta version
 Logs look good and no system crashes are registered up to this point.